 I think not – but before I get right down to this recipe, I just wanted to make a note that if you aren’t a white chocolate person, just omit this last step from the recipe and enjoy the pops without it – they are still super delicious!

 So here is the Greek yogurt popsicle recipe friends and I hope you enjoy!
 Thank you for popping by to check out the recipe xoxo!

 Who says popsicles are for kids?
-These cheesecake flavored, greek yogurt popsicles are full of raspberries, graham cracker crumble and drizzled with white chocolate.
+These raspberry cheesecake greek yogurt popsicles are full of raspberries, graham cracker crumble and white chocolate.